 Vasculitis is inflammation of the blood vessels.
 It changes the walls of blood vessels in different ways.
-It can cause the walls to thicken, weaken, narrow or scar.
+It can cause the walls to thicken, weaken, narrow, or scar.
 The problem with these changes is that they restrict blood flow, leading to organ and tissue damage.

 There are different types of vasculitis, and while some can impact just one organ, such as the skin, other forms can involve several organs.
-Vasculitis can be short term or it can be chronic.
+Vasculitis can be short term, or it can be chronic.

-Symptoms of vasculitis
+Symptoms of Vasculitis

-- Poor appetite
+- Loss of appetite

 - Weight loss